spang/handbook/Introduction/Values.md

 # Nylas 7 Core Values

-values we all hold in common and that guide us in our decisions and actions.
+Values we all hold in common and that guide us in our decisions and actions

 ## Customer Obsession
 - We create value for our customers because without our customers our company does not exist.